Religion and Spirituality Abroad

 - International Fellowship of Evangelical Students: The IFES (the umbrella organization for InterVarsity, Babson’s graduate Christian ministry) has active student groups in 160 countries and is a great place to find small group Bible studies, large group meetings, outreach events, and getaways.
 Check out also InterVarsity Study Abroad.

 - Your Denomination: Many denominations have their own church directories.
 Try searching for your denomination and your host country or city name.

 - Hindu Temples Worldwide: Details of various Hindu temples in Asia, Africa, North America, South America, Australia, Europe, UK, and the Caribbean.

 - All Hindu Temples: Hindu temple directory in more than 50 countries.

-- KAHAL: KAHAL aspires to give the tens of thousands of Jewish students studying abroad each year the resources, tools, and connections they need to meaningfully engage with the Jewish community and deepen their Jewish identity during one of the most important, meaningful, and enduring experiences of their lives.
+- KAHAL: KAHAL is proud to partner with Babson College in supporting Jewish life throughout the world.
+KAHAL provides the tens of thousands of Jewish students studying abroad each year the resources, tools, and connections they need to meaningfully engage with the Jewish community and deepen their Jewish identity during one of the most important, meaningful, and enduring experiences of their lives.

 - Jewish Virtual Library: List of synagogues worldwide.